goldtokensa/config/mainnet/README.md

-## Guardnode Service
+## DGLD mainnet

+### Guardnodes

-Initiating a DGLD guarnode service requires running three different applications simultaneously:
+The DGLD guarnode service requires running three applications simultaneously:

-- DGLD Ocean node ("ocean"): The node that is monitored by the guardnode and challenges are issued by the service coordinator.

-- CB Ocean node ("ocean-cb") : The node where all active requests are registed and the bidding happens on service auctions for DGLD.
+- *guardnode*

-- Guardnode daemon ("guardnode"): The daemon that automatically bids on active service auctions for DGLD, monitors the DGLD chain and responds to challenges.
+    Daemon that automatically bids on active service auctions for DGLD that are issued on the CB chain.
+It connects to a DGLD node in order to monitor the chain and respond to challenges and to a CB node in order to do the bidding.

+- *ocean*
+    DGLD node that connectes to the DGLD mainnet chain.
+The guardnode daemon queries this node for information.

+- *ocean-cb*
+    CB node that connecteds to the CB mainnet chain.
+The guardnode daemon queries this node for information.

-These three services can either be run using a single docker-compose file or by running each of these separately.
+These three applications can either be run using a single docker-compose file or separately.
 Both of these methods are explained below.
-Note that the "guardnode" will require connectivity to both the DGLD and the CB node so these services should be accessible from each other if run on different machines.
+Note that the *guardnode* will require connectivity to both the DGLD *ocean* and the CB node *ocean-cb* so these services should be accessible from each other if run on different machines.

+The following [video](https://www.youtube.com/watch?v=dWZwnl0IBe4) is a short guide on setting up a guardnode for DGLD.

+### KYC

+Receiving payments on a DGLD address will require that the guarnode operator is properly KYCed.
+In order to start this process follow the [link](https://dgld.ch/wallet-id).

+While for normal usage of DGLD an Electrum wallet would be required, in the guardnode case the registration file should be extracted from the *ocean* service.
+In order to do this the following command will have to be executed (after the "ocean" service is set up from the instructions below):

+`ocean-cli dumpkycfile REGISTRATION.dat`

+This file then needs to be imported to the form in the DGLD KYC application link above.

+### CBT peg-in

-Note that the "ocean-cb" node needs to be funded with CBT in order to bid on a service auction.
+Note that the *ocean-cb* node needs to be funded with CBT in order to bid on a service auction.
 Information on how to do this can be read [here](https://commerceblock.readthedocs.io/en/latest/twowp/index.html), where all the RPC calls required should be done via the "ocean-cb" node.

-### Method 1 - docker
+### Method 1 - Docker

 0. Download and install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) following your system instructions, supported systems are: Linux, Windows, MacOS
 1. Clone this repo